Las Vegas Officials Create GoFundMe Page For Shooting Victims

 “There’s going to be a lot of family members that are going through a lot at this particular time,” Sisolack added.
 “The sheriff said we have over 500 in our hospitals being treated and we need to provide them with some sort of support.
 So we have done that.”

-The late-night shooting at a country music festival left more than 50 people dead and more than 500 injured, making it the deadliest mass shooting in recent U.S. history.
+The late-night shooting at a country music festival left at least 58 people dead, plus the gunman, and more than 500 injured, making it the deadliest mass shooting in recent U.S. history.

 Those looking for other ways to help people affected by the shooting can find suggestions here.